DataDog/documentation/content/en/security/application_security/threats/attacker-explorer.md

 ## Overview

 Datadog Application Security Management (ASM) identifies attackers as suspicious and flagged.
-With Attackers Explorer][1], you can pivot, investigate, and take action against the attackers.
+With [Attackers Explorer][1], you can investigate and take action against the attackers.

 ### Definitions
 *Suspicious Attackers*: IP addresses that have sent attack traffic in the last 24 hours up to a maximum threshold.

 *Flagged Attackers*: IP addresses that have sent attack traffic, exceeding the threshold of Suspicious Attackers, in the last 24 hours.
-Flagged Attackers should be blocked.
+Flagged Attackers should be reviewed and blocked.

-An IP address cannot be Suspicious and Flagged at the same time.
+<div class="alert alert-info"><strong>Flagged Attackers</strong> and <strong>Suspicious Attackers</strong> are mutually exclusive.
+An IP cannot be in both states at the same time.</a></div>

 ### How Attacker Explorer differs from Signal and Trace Explorers

 ASM **Attacks** contains the **Signal**, **Trace**, and **Attacker** explorers.

+{{< img src="security/application_security/threats/attacker-explorer/attacker_explorer_nav.png" alt="Screenshot of the ASM Attacker Explorer navigation"  >}}

 Each explorer focuses on a specific use case:

-{{< img src="security/application_security/threats/attacker-explorer/attacker_explorer_nav.png" alt="Screenshot of the ASM Attacker Explorer navigation"  >}}

 - **Signal Explorer**: List of actionable alerts such as Credential Stuffing Attack or Command Injection.
 Signals have workflow capabilities, a description, severity, and correlated Traces.
-Interactions include user assignment workflows, automated protection, analytics, and search, sort, filter and pivoting to Trace Explorer.
+Interactions include user assignment workflows, automated protection, analytics, search, and pivoting to Trace Explorer.
 - **Trace Explorer**: List of evidence for business logic events, such as logins, or attack payloads.
-Interactions include analytics and search, sort, and filter.
+Interactions include analytics and search.
 - **Attacker Explorer**: List of Flagged and Suspicious Attackers.
 Interactions include:
   - mass actions for attacker analytics and blocking
   - drill down into the history of any attacker
-  - search, sort, and filter
+  - search
   - pivoting to other explorers

-## Explore and filter attackers
+### Explore and filter attackers

 To start reviewing attackers, go to [Attackers Explorer][1].